 Let's take back this wood and build doors for the temples and palaces and beds, and so on, against respectful restraint that others in the text implies we might think differently about.
 So the sources that I want to think with and through are ancient as well as contemporary.
-They include people that you've-- that I've mentioned before, so these kids from the reservation learning about Ojibwe grammar, [?
-Murray ?]
-Gross writing about being silent in the forest, the realm of the others.
+They include people that you've-- that I've mentioned before, so these kids from the reservation learning about Ojibwe grammar, Harry Gross writing about being silent in the forest, the realm of the others.

 So when Anishinaabe kids are taken off into the forest to do their first maple syrup, sugar bush gathering, they're told to be quiet because this is their realm, the realm of the larger-than-human community.
 And we're just visiting, and we need to be respectful.
 And the kids go on and make a lot of noise, but next year, they learn, and they adapt, and they get the etiquette in the end, so learning silence, as well as learning to speak with a part of standard education, educative systems among indigenous people.

 Winona LaDuke wrote this wonderful book, All Our Relations, picking out that Lakota phrase from sweat lodge ritual practice.
 But I don't think I can really get any better than Linda Hogan, Chickasaw writer, in her first chapter in-- I edited-- her book, Contemporary Animism.
 Her chapter is called "We Call it Tradition."
-So she, among others, said why do we need [INAUDIBLE] animism?
+So she, among others, said why do we need this word animism?
 We just call it tradition.
 It's what we do.

 We live with a multi-species community.
 We have ways of respect for the living.
 Why do you need to make it more difficult with these weird isms, and so on?
 So we had a great conversation.
 And I recommend, if you do go and get this book or whatever, read Linda Hogan first.
 Read the last chapter by Ronald Grimes last.
 I'll come back to Ronald Grimes a bit later.
 They're the front and back of the book.
 Everything in between is examples of other ways of doing things.
-But there are their fantastic chapters.
+But they are fantastic chapters.

 But we can go straight to the sources, published authors like-- indigenous authors like Linda Hogan and many, many others.
 Harry Garuba, Nigerian poet, professor of English in Cape Town, says if you don't understand animist realism, you will not understand anything about Africa, so African animist realist novels.
 So there are plenty of wonderful presentations in those people's writing.
 So we can really do no better than that in thinking about the cosmopolitics that might arise from these efforts to think differently about the way we might live.